18. The Aiyagari Model#

 The next function computes the lifetime value of a given policy.

-# Get the value v_σ of policy σ by inverting the linear map R_σ
+Get the lifetime value of policy σ by computing

 # Reduce R_σ to a function in v